 Boris took a deep breath and looked around for something to divert his attention from these miserable thoughts.
 Over in the far corner, at a table almost unreached by the restaurant’s delicate lighting, a young, shy-looking woman sat alone.
 She was beautiful; not movie star beautiful, but still way out of Boris’ league.
 He wondered if she might be his blind date.
 Why else would she be seated on her own?
 Should he go over and ask?
 If she was his date, why hadn’t the restaurant staff figured out their blunder and moved them to the same table?
 It was frustrating.
 Boris, summoning his courage and allowing himself to hope, prepared to get up and approach the young lady, when suddenly her friends returned from the bathroom and joined her at the table.
 Boris’ disappointment was outweighed only by his thankfulness that he had not gone over there and embarrassed himself.

 Boris checked his phone one more time.
 There were no new messages, and his date was now forty minutes late.
 That’s enough, thought Boris.
 He took a twenty-dollar note from his wallet and placed it on the table.
 That would cover his drink, and then a little extra.
 It was the least he could do after sitting there so long and not ordering any food.
 Plus, the waiters had been good to him; they had left him alone.
-It seems they had read the awkwardness of the situation and didn’t want to make it worse.
 Boris put on a brave face and stood up from the table.
 He was conscious of a few people looking at him, but that was all right.
-He took a quick glance around.
+He glanced around.
 There was no derision in those faces, only pity.
 It turned out that wasn’t so bad after all; it was almost comforting.
 Boris left quickly and quietly, and with that unique, painful kind of humility that rejection gives.

 © 2018 MILES VENISON ALL RIGHTS RESERVED